mlswg/mls-architecture/draft-ietf-mls-architecture.md

     is useful for clients that do not have the ability to send the full public state in a Welcome message when inviting auser or for client that need to recover from a loss of their state.
-Such public state can contain privacy sensitive information such as group members' credentrials and related public keys, hence services need to be carefully evaluate the privacy impact of storing this data on the DS.
+Such public state can contain privacy sensitive information such as group members' credentials and related public keys, hence services need to be carefully evaluate the privacy impact of storing this data on the DS.
   - If external joiners are allowed, there must be a method to publish a